The Portrait Choir Singing Day

 27 April 2014, 10:30 - 15:45 (registration from 10:00)

 Ondaatje Wing Theatre

 £22 / £18

-Led by Artistic Director, Gregory Batsleer, the National Portrait Gallery’s Portrait Choir is hosting its first ever singing day.
-In this first event participants will explore and sing choral music closely associated to the forthcoming Elizabeth I & Her People exhibition.
-The programme will include the exploration of the music, a performance in a Gallery space, as well as a talk from a Gallery Curator on the role of music in the Elizabethan period.
+The Singing Day will be led by Choir in Residence Artistic Director, Gregory Batsleer.
+The programme will include the exploration of music by a range of composers such as Edward Elgar and Irving Berlin, a performance in a Gallery space, and a talk from a Gallery Curator on the Great War in Portraits exhibition.
 The aim of the day is to provide an opportunity for singers of all voice types and abilities to get together and sing in a unique setting and learn more about the music of the period.

-Included in the price for the day is a free ticket to the Elizabeth I & Her People exhibition as well as a token for light refreshments.
+Included in the price for the day is a voucher for light refreshments.